albertvo15/Fibonacci/README.md

 # Fibonacci

-This repo is for Fibonacci
+This repo is for Fibonacci generator.